-1. In the CellReporterXpress software, on the Home page, click Device

-- 3. Click the Objectives tab. - 4.
+- 1. In the CellReporterXpress software, on the Home page, click - 2.
+Click Show Device Options to expand the details for the instrument where you want to replace an objective. - 3.
+Click the Objectives tab. - 4.
 In the tile for objective slot 5, click Component Exchange. - 5.
 Click the Choose Objective drop-down list box, and select the objective you want to install. - 6.
 Click Open Maintenance Door. - 7.
 Remove the objective to be replaced from the instrument by gently turning it counterclockwise.